-We have a dynamic and independent skills-based Board that guides the organisation and delivers our Corporate Strategic Plan.
+We have a dynamic and independent skills-based Board that guides the organisation and delivers our Organisational Strategy.